 So, how is your commitment to this church community expressed?
 In what ways do you connect and grow with one another.

-2017 will be a year when we’re going to be offering some new ways of exploring this – so keep your hearts and minds open – could God be calling us to some fresh expressions of being church, of being His family together?
+Keep your hearts and minds open – could God be calling us to some fresh expressions of being church, of being His family together?
 Pray that He will speak to us and please pray too, that we’ll be ready to listen.
-Amen Some of you may find this video helpful......
+Some of you may find this video helpful......